modelica/MA-Bylaws/MA-Bylaws.md

 resources.
 MA has the right to support certain works of a MAP with MA funding with a qualified majority of the Assembly (see § 14).

-If a MAP files a trademark, the usual procedure is that the trademark holder is the Modelica Association and the MAP members reimburse the trademark costs to the MA.
-If the MAP decides to leave the Modelica Association, MA agrees to carry the trademark to the new organization of the MAP, provided the MAP members carry the cost of this transaction.

 A MAP member can become a MA member according to § 3.

 MA has the right to revoke the registration of a MAP if (a) MA bylaws